John-H-B/John-H-B/README.md

 ### Hi there 👋

+This is my personal github profile.
+Most of the repos are repurposed from larger pieces of work, but show some interesting effects or just include code that I hope may be useful for others.

+If you're working with conditional binary probabilities the PairProbabilityCopula repo might be of interest.

+- 💬 Ask me about multi-objective optimisation and surrogate modelling

 <!--
 **John-H-B/John-H-B** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.